ab1nadi/assember-6502/README.md

+# WASM Host Desc.
+Basically the idea with this branch is to create a hosted version of this project that uses web assembly.
+That way I can demo that this thing actually works.
+It still needs a lot of work.

 # assembler-6502
 A basic assembler for the 6502 processor.
 I eventually plan to use this with my 6502 emulator.
 Has built in syntax analysis, for easy detection of  labels, directives, opcodes, or operands